 Tackling the degeneration with movement

 Human joints were designed by nature to last about 40 years.
-Degenerative diseases of the joints have become the main reason for pain and as a consequence, loss of life quality in the middle aged and elderly.
+Degenerative diseases of the joints have become the main reason for pain, and therefore, quality of life in the middle-aged and elderly population has decreased.

-The popularity of football, ice hockey, and skiing has all contributed to the increased frequency of injuries like MCL tears.
-Increasingly there is consensus in the medical community that controlled physical activity can be a major contributing factor in preventing and healing various knee and hip problems.
+The popularity of football, ice hockey, and skiing have all contributed to the increased frequency of injuries, such as MCL tears.
+There is an increasing consensus in the medical community that controlled physical activity can be a major contributing factor in preventing and healing various knee and hip problems.

-It is a well proven fact that for many musculoskeletal illnesses that require surgery as treatment, the outcome has been significantly improved by rehabilitative muscle training.
+Also, it is a well-proven fact that for many musculoskeletal illnesses that require surgery as treatment, the outcome has been significantly improved by rehabilitative muscle training.

-Osteoarthitis is the most common cause of chronic disability among the aging population.
-The effectiveness of an exercise in knee and hip osteoarthritis is attributed to its ability to reverse muscle sensomotoric dysfunction (weakness, fatigue, poor control) preventing abnormal movement and restore normal biomechanics, effecting better gait, relieving pain and improving function.
+Osteoarthritis is the most common cause of chronic disability among the aging population.
+The effectiveness of an exercise in knee and hip osteoarthritis is attributed to its ability to reverse muscle sensomotoric dysfunction (weakness, fatigue, poor control) preventing abnormal movement, and to restore normal biomechanics, effecting better gait, relieving pain, and improving function.

-The medial collateral ligament is one of the most commonly injured ligaments of the knee.
+The medial collateral ligament is one of the most injured ligaments of the knee.
 The treatment of medial-sided knee injuries has evolved from surgical treatments to mostly non-operative management with an appropriate functional rehabilitation program.
-Active range of motion is initiated early to prevent stiffness with concomitant strengthening exercises.
+Active range of motion is initiated early to prevent stiffness with associated strengthening exercises.

 Patellar instability describes patellar dislocation, patellar subluxation, and general symptomatic patellar instability.
-It accounts for 11% of the musculoskeletal symptoms and there is a higher incidence in females.
+It accounts for 11% of the musculoskeletal symptoms, and has a higher incidence rate in females.
 Patellar instability can often be treated successfully without an operation.
-Ideal rehabilitation requires the avoidance of pain during exercise.
+For ideal rehabilitation, pain should be avoided during exercise.

-The anterior cruciate ligament of the knee controls movement of the lower leg bone (tibia) relative to the thigh bone (femur) and guides knee extension.
-The goal of the treatment of ACL ruptures is to obtain the best functional level for the patient without risking new injuries or degenerative changes in the knee.
+The anterior cruciate ligament (ACL) of the knee controls the movement of the lower leg bone (tibia) relative to the thigh bone (femur) and guides knee extension.
+The goal of treating ACL ruptures is to obtain the best functional level for the patient without risking new injuries or degenerative changes in the knee.

-Our unique variable resistance method was examined in the set of studies under the supervision of Professor Paavo Komi, comparing David to other methods and using EMG to validate the correctness of the loading curves and efficacy of training.
-Outcomes were very clear: the David variable principle was indeed optimal and had great fatiguing effect on muscles.
+Our unique variable resistance method was examined in a set of studies supervised under Professor Paavo Komi, which compared David to other methods and used EMG to validate the correctness of the loading curves and efficacy of training.
+The outcomes were very clear; the David variable principle was optimal and had a great fatiguing effect on the muscles.

-E.g. Effects of fatiguing loading with a variable resistance equipment on neural activation and force production of the knee extensor , K. Häkkinen, H. Kauhanen and P. V. Komi, Electromyogr.
+E.g. Effects of fatiguing loading with variable resistance equipment on neural activation and force production of the knee extensor, K. Häkkinen, H. Kauhanen and P. V. Komi, Electromyogr.
 Clin.
 Neurophysiol.
 1988, 28, 79-87.

 One study compared the David variable resistance against artificial (pneumatic) loading (HUR).
-The findings showed that with correct variable loading it is possible to provide higher fatiguing, which is essential in restoring the function of any joint
+The findings demonstrated that with correct variable loading, it is possible to provide greater levels of fatigue, which is essential in restoring the function of any joint.

 The present study showed that, at least in untrained subjects, the weight stack device induced greater levels of peripheral fatigue during hypertrophic loading.
 It also led to large central fatigue during maximum strength loading and power loading.

-Another study looked at variable vs. constant resistance in a leg press exercise and found out that the best training effect can be obtained with slightly increasing loading with a variable resistance method (used in David G210 Multifunctional Leg Press).
+Another study looked at variable vs. constant resistance in a leg press exercise and found that the best training effect can be obtained by slightly increasing loading with a variable resistance method (used in David G210 Multifunctional Leg Press).

-biomechanical engineering creates safety, control and effectiveness.
-This means that optimally designed device can be utilised both in early stage rehabilitation as well as in high intensity elite atheletes’ training.
+biomechanical engineering creates safety, control, and effectiveness.
+This means that optimally designed devices can be utilized both in early-stage rehabilitation as well as in high-intensity elite athletes’ training.